Silver versus Zimbabwe Dollar Display

 "Gold is the money of kings; silver is the money of gentlemen; barter is the money of peasants; but debt is the money of slaves." ~Norm Franz

 "At the end, fiat money returns to its inner value - zero." ~Voltaire

-There is simply no better way to highlight the reasons to own tangible gold and silver rather than relying on paper money.
+There is simply no better way to highlight the reasons to own tangible gold, silver bullion coins, and bullion bars rather than relying on paper money because a currency crisis can happen in any country where the currency is not tied to precious metals.
 A Zimbabwe frame is a fantastic gift for anyone who appreciates sound money.
 Give one for any occasion and spread the message!

 **Item shipped unassembled; assembly is easy and requires no tools.**

 We are currently unable to purchase this item online.
 Please call us at 1-800-800-1865 during normal business hours.
 A Specialist will assist you if we are currently able to purchase the item.

 We take great pride in the way your order is packaged and delivered.